erezsh/Preql/README.md

 See: [LICENSE](LICENSE)

-In simple words, it can be used for any commercial or non-commercial purpose, as long as your product doesn't base its value on exposing the Preql language itself to your users.
+In simple words, it's free for personal use.
+Also, it can be used for any commercial or non-commercial purpose, as long as your product doesn't base its value on exposing the Preql language itself to your users.
+[Read more](https://preql.readthedocs.io/en/latest/faq.html#license)

-If you want to add the Preql language interface as a user-facing part of your commercial product, contact us for a commercial license.